-- (5) The records provided by the authorized party or its suppliers; - (6) Best practices; - (7) The applicable management system; - (8) The competence and skills necessary for operating the facility or conducting the activity; - (9) Arrangements for protection (of workers, the public, patients and the environment) [6]; - (10) Arrangements for preparedness for, and response to, emergencies; - (11) Arrangements for nuclear security; - (12) The system of accounting for, and control of, nuclear material; - (13) The relevance of applying the concept of defence in depth to take into account inherent uncertainties (e.g. for the long term disposal of waste); - (14) Arrangements for the management of radioactive sources, radioactive waste and spent fuel; - (15) Relevant research and development plans or programmes relating to the demonstration of safety; - (16) Feedback of operating experience nationally and internationally, and especially of relevant operating experience from similar facilities and activities; - (17) Information compiled in regulatory inspections; - (18) Information from research findings; - (19) Arrangements for the termination of operations. - 4.46.
+- (1) The regulatory requirements; - (2) The nature and categorization of the associated hazards; - (3) The site conditions and the operating environment; - (4) The basic design of the facility or the conduct of the activity as relevant to safety; - (5) The records provided by the authorized party or its suppliers; - (6) Best practices; - (7) The applicable management system; - (8) The competence and skills necessary for operating the facility or conducting the activity; - (9) Arrangements for protection (of workers, the public, patients and the environment) [6];

+- (10) Arrangements for preparedness for, and response to, emergencies; - (11) Arrangements for nuclear security; - (12) The system of accounting for, and control of, nuclear material; - (13) The relevance of applying the concept of defence in depth to take into account inherent uncertainties (e.g. in the long term for the disposal of radioactive waste); - (14) Arrangements for the management of radioactive sources, radioactive waste and spent fuel; - (15) Relevant research and development plans or programmes relating to the demonstration of safety; - (16) Feedback of operating experience, nationally and internationally, and especially of relevant operating experience from similar facilities and activities; - (17) Information compiled in regulatory inspections; - (18) Information from research findings; - (19) Arrangements for the termination of operations.

+4.46.
 For an integrated safety assessment, the regulatory body shall first organize the results obtained in a systematic manner.
 It shall then identify trends and conclusions drawn from inspections, from reviews and assessments for operating facilities, and from the conduct of activities where relevant.
 Feedback information shall be provided to the authorized party.
-This integrated safety assessment shall be repeated periodically, with account taken of the radiation risks associated with the facility or activity, in accordance with a graded approach. - 4.47.
-Risks that are not related to radiation may arise in the operation of facilities or the conduct of activities, and these risks shall also be taken into account in the decision making process of the regulatory body. - 4.48.
+This integrated safety assessment shall be repeated periodically, with account taken of the radiation risks associated with the facility or activity, in accordance with a graded approach.

+4.47.
+Risks that are not related to radiation may arise in the operation of facilities or the conduct of activities, and these risks shall also be taken into account in the decision making process of the regulatory body.

+4.48.
 The regulatory body shall record the results and decisions deriving from reviews and assessments, and shall take appropriate action (including enforcement action) as necessary.
 The results of reviews and assessments shall be used as feedback information for the regulatory process.